jfet97/omniclone/README.md

 res.foo instanceof Test; // true
 ```

-It is actually a default enabled setting, but you can disable it (loosing the ability to properly clone array, map and set objects).\
+It is actually a default enabled setting, but you can disable it (Array, Map and Set objects will be properly cloned anyway).\
 __It is highly discouraged to disable this flag__, do it only if you know what you are doing.

 If the `invokeConstructors` flag is set to `false`, a plain new object will be created for each object prop and for the resulting object as well.
 So the `constructor` prop will be set to the `Object` function, and the `[[Prototype]]` prop will be `Object.prototype`.\